EAiler/comp-iv/README.md

 # A causal view on compositional data

-This is the code for reconstructing the experiments in [A Causal view on Compositional Data](https://arxiv.org/abs/2106.11234), E. Ailer, C.L.
-Müller and N. Kilbertus.
+This is the code for reconstructing the experiments in [A Causal view on Compositional Data](https://arxiv.org/abs/2106.11234) (E. Ailer, C.L.
+Müller and N. Kilbertus).

 ## Setup